segp-uob/segp/dev/README.md

 We are going to walk through building and integrating each of these stages as we progress through the workshops.

 # Your project

 Teams are free to choose the most appropriate tools and frameworks to meet the requirements of the marking criteria.
 What is used is less important than how and why you've chosen a particular framework or tool.
-The workshops follow the MEAN stack, which is a common professional standard, and below is a summary marked outputs:
+The workshops follow the MEAN stack, which is a common professional standard, and below is a summary marked outputs we expect to see in every final project:

+## Marked outputs

 | Tool        | Marked output           | Example frameworks, tools & languages  |
 | ------------- |-------------| -----|